salesZoomInfopricingB2B data

 • Reveal credits: Used for website visitor identification (separate from contact credits).

 The credit math gets expensive fast.
-If your team exports 1,000 contacts per month, you burn through the Professional plan's annual allotment in five months.
+If your team exports 1,000 contacts per month, you burn through the Professional plan's 5,000 annual credits in five months.
+Then what?
 Additional credits are purchased at rates that vary by contract but typically run $0.50-$1.50 per credit.
+We asked our ZoomInfo rep directly -- the overage rate they quoted was $1.10 per credit on the Advanced plan.
+That's $1,100 for every additional 1,000 contacts your team needs to export.

 What Are the Hidden Costs of ZoomInfo?